mi-da/learning-to-learn-CAS/index.md

 MCA derives for each identified dimension: (i) the relative eigenvalue and, (ii) the identified proportion of variance retained (i.e., the amount of variation accounted for by the corresponding principal dimension).

-We report the results obtained with the optimistic Benzécri correction
+We report the results obtained with the optimistic Benzécri correction.

 ```r